potatoQi/potatoQi/README.md

 - Memory-Augmented Neural Networks 🧠
 - Distributed Optimization Algorithms 🌐

+📝 My favorite motto is _Work hard, Be nice_ (努力工作，待人友善 in Chinese).

 I believe that great progress in academia comes from open conversations and sharing ideas. 💬 If you have any thoughts, suggestions, or different views on my work, I’d love to hear from you! 🌟

 ## 👥 Friends